 Austin/MG Maestro/Montego (LM10/11)

-The Metro started BL on its road to recovery, but if it was going to be a long term thing, then it needed to be followed up by equally popular mid-sized counterparts.
-The Maestro was supposed to return BL to profitability in the 1980s.
-In reality, it hit the market five years too late, and lacked the showroom appeal of the sharp-suited Ford Escort MkIII and Vauxhall Astra.
+Following hard on the heels of the Metro, the Maestro was supposed to return BL to profitability in the 1980s.
+In reality, it hit the market five years too late, and lacked the showroom appeal of the sharp-suited Ford Escort Mk3 and Vauxhall Astra.

-The Montego followed, and was built to capture the hearts and minds of the UK’s company car drivers, the Montego performed exceedingly well considering its less-than-inspired underpinnings.
-Here is the story…
+Considering the Montego is so closely based on the Maestro, it looks refreshingly different.
+Hardly handsome, but certainly a departure.
+Built to capture the hearts and minds of the UK’s company car drivers, the Montego performed exceedingly well considering its less-than-inspired underpinnings.